casevictor/uMQTT/README.md

 # uMQTT
-An µ MQTT Client Library written in Swift easy to integrate and without external dependencies :)
+An µ MQTT Client Library written in Swift.
+It is easy to integrate and has no external dependencies.
+You can now also integrate it using the Swift Package Manager.

 # What is MQTT